Getting Started

 make

-For Fortran back-end use Makefile under OPS/ops/fortran (modify Makefile if required).
-The libraries will be built in OPS/ops/fortran/lib
+For Fortran back-end use the Makefile under OPS/ops/fortran (modify the Makefile if required).
+The library will be built in OPS/ops/fortran/lib

 cd $OPS_INSTALL_PATH/fortran